harp/harpjs.com/public/docs/development/stylus.md

 ## Usage

 Harp's Asset Pipeline is super easy to use.
-All the pre-compiling happens implicitly so there is nothing to setup.
+All the pre-compiling happens implicitly, so there's nothing to set up.
 Just name your file with a `.styl` extension instead of `.css` and the Harp web server will see it as if it is an `.css` file.

 ## Example